Policy Studio quick reference

 Import configuration into a project

 When a project is loaded in Policy Studio, you can select File > Import > Configuration Fragment from the main menu to import configuration into the project.
-This feature enables you to import XML-based configuration previously exported from Policy Studio.
+This feature enables you to import XML or YAML-based configuration previously exported from Policy Studio.

 You can also select File > Import > Custom filters to import custom filters to be added to the Policy Studio filter palette.

 Manage multiple projects